-Adjustments were made to the pay provided to remove certain one-time lump sum payouts of 20 active members.
-The amounts of the lump sums included in the prior year payroll were provided by the City.
+Adjustments were made to the pay provided to remove certain one-time lump sum payouts for 31 active members.
+The amounts of the lump sums excluded from the reported payroll were provided by the City.

 OPERATION OF THE RETIREMENT SYSTEM